puppetlabs/vault-plugin-secrets-oauthapp/README.md

 Success!
 Data written to: oauth2/bitbucket/self/my-machine-auth/config
 ```

+### Automatic refreshing

+By default tokens are automatically refreshed every 60 seconds.
+You can
+change that interval by setting the refresh_interval config option to
+another number of seconds.
+If set to zero, tokens will be refreshed
+only on demand.

 ## Tips

 For some operations, you may find that you need to provide a map of data for a